 High quality mentoring: Trainees are allocated a mentor who will offer personalised support and guidance throughout the year.

 Alliance-based training: Trainees follow a bespoke, carefully devised Professional Studies Programme, delivered by high quality practitioners, one day per week.

 Responsive training: We seek feedback after training sessions ensuring that future sessions are tailored to meet the need of our trainees.

 Online training platform: Trainees can access the most up to date versions of the documents, whenever needed.

 Second-school placements: Our partnership provides opportunities for trainees to experience a contrasting school setting.

 Well-being and resilience: The training year is demanding; we put in place training sessions which deal specifically with the well-being of our trainees.

 Networking: Working within a successful partnership of schools provides trainees with opportunities to share good practice and visit other schools, benefiting from the expertise of a wider range of highly skilled professionals.

-Employment opportunities: We have 100% employment rate; most successful trainees will go on to work within their host school.
+Employment opportunities: It is expected that successful trainees will go on to work within their host school or group of schools.